getcanoe/website/_posts/2018-03-27-canoe-beta-desktop-release.markdown

 All transactions are **timestamped by the Canoe server**, regardless if your Canoe is running or not.
 This means you have proper timestamps in the account history view, as the time the transactions were detected by our server.

-Cano communicates with **no polling at all** using pub/sub MQTT.
+Canoe communicates with **no polling at all** using pub/sub MQTT.
 This means our server is not overloaded with polling clients and it also means that transactions between Canoe wallets are sub second, if the precalculated PoW is ready to go, which it should be in most natural cases.

 Canoe has a full **live table of conversion rates** to fiat currencies to show all amounts in both Nano and in the local currency of your choice.